Striking clock: Countwheel

 Two mechanisms have been devised by clockmakers to enable striking clocks to correctly count out the hours.
 The earlier, which appeared in the first striking clocks in the 14th century, is called "countwheel striking".
 This uses a wheel that contains notches on its side, spaced by unequal, increasing arc segments.
 This countwheel governs the rotation of the striking train.
 When the striking train is released by the timekeeping train, a lever is lifted from a notch on the countwheel; the uneven notches allow the striking train to move only far enough to sound the correct number of times, after which the lever falls back into the next notch and stops the striking train from turning further.

-The countwheel has the disadvantage of being entirely independent of the timekeeping train; if the striking train winds down, or for some other reason the clock fails to strike, the countwheel will become out of synch with the time shown by the hands, and must be resynchronized by manually releasing the striking train until it moves around to the correct position.
+The countwheel has the disadvantage of being entirely independent of the timekeeping train; if the striking train winds down, or for some other reason the clock fails to strike, the countwheel will become out of sync with the time shown by the hands, and must be resynchronized by manually releasing the striking train until it moves around to the correct position.